nathan-marquez/Hack112/README.md

 Sklearn
 Dlib
 pip install GazeTracking
 To run this application, use main.py.
-If you are on a Mac, make sure you are running with root permissions on vsCode.
+If you are on a Mac, make sure you are running with root permissions on vsCode, or make sure you are launching the app from the terminal.